The Scout looks at the form, fixtures and underlying data to determine the best options for managers’ forward lines in Fantasy Premier League.

 It's fair to say that Erling Haaland’s (£15.2m) role as the go-to premium pick for managers this season has diminished in recent weeks.

-The Manchester City star has scored just twice in the last six Gameweeks to collect 19 points – that less than HALF the 40 of Wolverhampton Wanderers’ Matheus Cunha (£6.8m).
+The Manchester City star has scored just twice in the last six Gameweeks to collect 19 points – that is less than HALF the 40 of Wolverhampton Wanderers’ Matheus Cunha (£6.8m).

 Along with Cunha, AFC Bournemouth’s Evanilson (£5.9m), Nottingham Forest star Chris Wood (£6.6m), Ipswich Town’s Liam Delap (£5.6m) have each produced at least DOUBLE Haaland’s tally.